Standard #: MA.K.DP.1.1

 Strategies to Support Tiered Instruction

-• Instruction includes opportunities to sort 3D shapes.
-Teacher places foam, wood and/or pattern blocks into a bucket.
-Students are asked to sort the blocks.
-The teacher will see how the students sort the blocks and ask the students to explain why they sorted the blocks a particular way (could be by color, size, texture etc.) If students are unsure of where to place a block, help them determine what category in which to place the block.
+• Instruction includes opportunities to sort two-dimensional and three-dimensional geometric figures by attributes.
+For example, teacher places foam, wood and/or pattern blocks into a bucket.
+Students are asked to sort the figures.
+The teacher will see how students sort the figures and ask the students to explain why they sorted the figures a particular way (could be by color, size, texture etc.) If students are unsure of where to place a figure, help students determine what category in which to place the figure by having a discussion on the attributes of the figure in relationship to the attributes of the sorted figures.
+Students will count how many figures are in each of their categories and record the numeral.
+The teacher asks comparing questions about the groups such as:

-Shapes are sorted by color Shapes are sorted by type
+Figures sorted by color and figures sorted by type

 Instructional Tasks